First inauguration of Lyndon B. Johnson: Aftermath

 During the flight back to Andrews Air Force Base, Johnson made several phone calls on the radio telephone, including to Rose Kennedy (JFK's mother) and Nellie Connally (wife of John Connally).
 In addition, he made the decision to request all cabinet members to stay in their posts and asked to meet both parties' leaders in Congress soon.

 Johnson also asked Jack Valenti, Bill Moyers, and Liz Carpenter to write a brief statement for him to read on the day's events, which he then edited slightly himself.
 At 6:10 pm, after landing at Andrews amid a crowd of congressional leaders, he walked to an already prepared set of microphones and began his first public statement as president:

 This is a sad time for all people.
 We have suffered a loss that cannot be weighed.
 For me, it is a deep personal tragedy.
 I know that the world shares the sorrow that Mrs. Kennedy and her family bear.
 I will do my best.
 That is all I can do.
 I ask for your help—and God's.

 Johnson had to raise his voice to be heard at the Air Force base, and afterward regretted delivering the remarks, believing he sounded harsh and strident.

+In 2015, a bronze plaque was placed at the inauguration location on the aircraft ramp at Love Field.
+Donated by historian Farris Rookstool III, a duplicate of it was also placed in the terminal, near a window overlooking the location where Air Force One was parked.
+A light which can be seen from the window indicates the exact location of the plaque.